What is Ringworm Infection?

 - Mild to severe shedding and hair loss

-- If entire body is infected it may cause scaly and greasy skin
+- If the entire body is infected it may cause scaly and greasy skin

 Some cats, mostly long-haired breeds, are known for being asymptomatic carriers.
-Meaning that despite carrying harmful spores, they don’t show any symptoms.
+Meaning that despite carrying harmful spores, they don’t show any symptoms typical of a cat with ringworm.
 The tricky part is, asymptomatic carriers are still contagious — they can transmit the bacteria to other animals and even infect humans.

-Note: Ringworm presents very similarly to staph infections, and in some cases, it appears as a generic skin rash, rather than circular lesions.
-Thus, it’s important to make sure you work with your vet to reach a definitive diagnosis.
+Ringworm presents very similarly to staph infections, and in some cases, it appears as a generic skin rash, rather than circular lesions.
+Therefore, it’s important to make sure you work with your vet to reach a definitive diagnosis.
+The three diagnostic tests that are commonly used to diagnose ringworm are:

 Causes of Ringworm in Cats

-Ringworm in cats is caused by directly contacting fungal spores on a contaminated source such as other animals, household surfaces and objects, or even humans.
-These spores feed off of skin, hair and nail proteins, which allow them to rapidly grow and multiply.
+Ringworm in cats is caused by directly contacting fungal spores on a source contaminated with ringworm such as other animals with ringworm, household surfaces and objects, or even humans.
+A cat can get ringworm by touching an infected animal or indirectly by touching materials like bedding and carpet that have contaminated skin cells.
+These spores feed off of skin, hair and nail proteins, which allow each organism to rapidly grow and multiply.

 Ringworm is a zoonotic disorder, meaning it can be transferred from animal to animal and animal to human, and vice versa.
 Small children are especially at risk due to their underdeveloped immune systems and exploratory nature.
 Healthy adult humans are usually only susceptible to infection from an animal if they have a pre-existing skin lesion or cut.